 Since its inception in 1871 on Bennett’s Pasture Road, Beech Grove United Methodist Church has been open to the various needs of the community it serves.
 The church has served the Driver community presently located at 4251 Driver Lane for over a century.
 The current pastor is the Reverend Andrew Ware, who began serving, and has navigated the congregation through the COVID-19 Pandemic.
 His hope is that Beech Grove would shine as a beacon of the Kingdom for the community.

 Beech Grove’s uniquely welcoming congregation offers the kind of acceptance that enables people to become who they are meant to be through the many opportunities the church provides.
-In addition to the 9:30 am praise worship and 11 am traditional service, the church offers a children’s church experience during the 11 am service for children, grades K through 5.
+In addition to the 9:30 am praise worship and 11 am traditional service (which is also broadcast virtually), the church offers a children’s church experience during the 9:30 am service for children, grades K through 5.
 We have a choir and praise band, which are open to all who desire to share their musical gifts in that way.

 Beech Grove is home to several scouting ministries.
 The Girl Scouts, Boy Scouts, Cub Scouts, and the Sea Scouts are an important part of the church and several troops meet at the church.
 Other activities like Karate for Christ and the Art Group also use the church’s facilities, which are available for community use.
 In cooperation with other churches in Driver, a year-round youth group has been formed, and Vacation Bible School is held each summer.